yamoyamoto/.claude/commands/plan.md

 Develop strategic plans, roadmaps, and documentation frameworks for projects, features, or initiatives specified in $ARGUMENTS.
 Creates implementation plans only - does not perform actual implementation.
 Performs thorough existing codebase research and analysis before planning.
 Actively utilizes web search and multiple subagents for comprehensive research and evaluation to ensure thorough planning coverage.

+**Agent Utilization**: This command MUST use agents defined in `.claude/agents/` directory:
+- `product-manager-pdm` for requirements and user value analysis
+- `software-architect` for system design and architecture
+- `senior-developer-xp` for implementation details (respects no-test rule)
+- `code-review-expert` for plan validation

+**CRITICAL: Parallel Execution Required**
+- Execute multiple agents simultaneously wherever possible
+- Use single message with multiple Task tool calls for parallel execution
+- Only use sequential execution when dependencies require it
+- Phases 1, 3, and 5 MUST run agents in parallel for efficiency

 **IMPORTANT: All planning documents MUST be written in Japanese (日本語で記述すること)**

 **NEVER IMPLEMENT: This command must ONLY create planning documents.
 Do NOT write any implementation code, create any feature files, or perform any actual development work. (実装は絶対に行わない・計画書の作成のみ)**